Evgeniia Galaktionova

 Evgeniia Galaktionova (born 12 April 2000) is a Russian Paralympic athlete.

+Career

 She won the bronze medal in the women's shot put F32 event at the 2020 Summer Paralympics held in Tokyo, Japan.
 She competed at the Summer Paralympics under the flag of the Russian Paralympic Committee.

+In 2024, she competed in the women's club throw F32 event at the Summer Paralympics in Paris, France.